 Covers Always Lie: In addition to the comments Jackie Diaz wrote to look like critical compliments, not one of the three scenes pictured on the cover happens in the comic.

 Cut and Paste Comic: Taken to truly absurd heights, especially considering that everything was traced or vectored in the first place.
 Each character averages in at about 4 distinct faces for the duration of the comic and about 2 poses for each outfit.

 Dead Guy Junior: Katara's miscarried baby is named Kuzon, after Aang's Fire Nation friend from before the war.
 Her next baby is also named Kuzon, apparently in honor of his older brother.

-Deus ex Machina: Sho executes a firebending move seen only twice in the original series: the bender casts a sphere of fire and then disappears.
+Deus Exit Machina: Sho executes a firebending move seen only twice in the original series: the bender casts a sphere of fire and then disappears.
 Only he kicks it up a notch, where, instead of using this move as a distraction in order to run away in the resulting smoke, he turns it into a sort of Villain Teleportation.
-Have we mentioned that, up until this point, he has demonstrated no ability for firebending?
+Have we mentioned that, up until this point, he's demonstrated no ability for firebending?

 Dull Surprise: To be expected given the amount of copying and pasting; a character might be speaking calmly one panel, then shouting or breaking down into tears in the next with the exact same face.

 Easy Amnesia: Rather than delve into the canon Azula's complex, fractured mental state, Diaz opts to use this trope as an excuse to completely rewrite the character.